Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 The Limestone Restoration Process

-- Stain treatment: Poultice application for deep-set stains that cleaning alone can't remove
+- Stain treatment: Poultice application for deep-set stains that cleaning alone can't remove; 24–48 hr dwell time for maximum extraction

 - Chip and crack repair: Color-matched epoxy fills blended smooth with surrounding stone